West Hunsbury

-The iron industry
+Iron industry

 The industry operated in the area from the early 1870s until 1921.
 The Hunsbury Ironworks was being built in 1873.
 The works were by the canal and the Northampton to Blisworth railway, south of Duston Mill and west of Briar Hill Farm.
 The works smelted local ore as well as ore from elsewhere in southern Northamptonshire.
 At first the quarries were next to the works but later quarries were in the area of Hunsbury Hill Camp and further east ceasing in 1920.
 The quarries were connected to the works by a 3-foot eight inch gauge tramway.
 At first this was worked by a combination of gravity and horses, according to whether the gradient was in favour of the trains of wagons.
 In 1912 three steam locomotives were obtained to work these trains.
 The actual quarrying was done by hand with a pick and shovel.
 The quarrying took place in fIve areas.
 The first was next to the works before 1877.
 The second was to the north west of Hunsbury Hill Camp (Danes Camp), between 1877 and 1882.
 The third area was to the east of this, to the north of the Camp and south of Rothersthorpe Road between 1882 and 1889 extending over the top of the main railway tunnel.
 The eastern part of this quarry was served by another tramway running to the Blisworth line east of Briar Hill Farm, where a tipping dock would have been necessary.
 The fourth area was to the south of the Camp from 1882 to 1920 extending into what is now East Hunsbury, over top of the railway tunnel and on both sides of the railway south of the tunnel portal This quarry went as far as what was then Towcester Road (now Hill Farm Rise.)
 The last area quarried was to the east of this road between 1912 and 1920.

 The works ceased production on 28 January 1921.
 The owner, Pickering Phipps, proposed to reopen it and the last quarry but died before he could do this.
 The works and quarrying lease were bought by Richard Thomas & Co Ltd in 1935 but their proposal to reopen the works and quarries was not carried out either.

 The quarries were not landscaped after abandonment and for many years the quarry faces and uneven ground created by the quarrying were clearly visible.
 However following the building of the housing estate from 1970 onwards the only visible remains are now in Hunsbury Hill Park and in what is now East Hunsbury.
 The industry was commemorated by the name of the Ironstone Pub (now closed) and a street name, Ironstone Lane.